 Some of the world’s biggest brands have faced hefty fines due to their platforms being inaccessible, along with a damaged reputation to boot.

-In the UK, if a company fails to provide reasonable adjustments with their website content then they fail to meet the with the Equality Act of 2010.
+In the UK, if a company fails to provide reasonable adjustments to its website content, then it fails to meet the Equality Act of 2010.
 Whilst public sector organisations have legal obligations to comply with government standards.
 As a result, this could mean that your organisation may face a costly lawsuit, and rightly so.
 If you want to avoid this from happening to you, be sure to place accessibility at the forefront.

-If you want to prioritise digital accessibility and see a return of investment for your organisation, get in touch with our accessibility experts, who can guide you through all of the above points.
-Whether for a brand new build or to bring yours in-line with web standards, we can help you to achieve your business goals.
+If you want to prioritise digital accessibility and see a return on investment for your organisation, get in touch with our accessibility experts.
+They can guide you through all of the above points.
+Whether for a brand new build or to bring yours in line with web standards, we can help you achieve your business goals.